fabric8io/fabric8/readme.md

 * fabric-apollo : fabric agent connector for Apollo (Next generation of ActiveMQ Middelware).
 Facilitate the discovery of AMQ in a fabric

+* fabric-assemblies : Fabric assembly modules

+    * fabric-distro : Generates the features file to deploy Fabric
+    * karaf-distro : Generates a Karaf distribution which has Fabric preinstalled.

 * fabric-camel : fabric agent connector for camel.
 Allow to loadbalance requests between camel endpoints deployed in different fabric machines

 * fabric-camel-c24io : C24 Camel Transformer component